 An Electron Spectrometer MultiPole Trap (ES-MPT) setup was devised by Jusko and co-workers \cite{Jusko12}.
-A radio-frequency (RF) ion trap and an electron spectrometer were used in the experiment, with an aim to estimate the energy distribution of electrons produced within the trap.
+A radio-frequency (RF) ion trap and an electron spectrometer are used in the experiment with an aim to estimate the energy distribution of the electrons produced.
 Results of simulations and first experimental tests with monoenergetic electrons from laser photodetachment of $O^{-}$ are presented.
-Other papers of the group from the Charles Univ. of Prague approach the study of associative photodetachment of $H^{-} + H$ using a 22-pole trap combined with an electron energy filter \cite{Rou09}, study of capture and cooling of $OH^{-}$ ions in multipole traps \cite{Trip06, Otto09} or $H^{-}$ ions in RF octupole traps with superimposed magnetic field \cite{Rou10}.
+Other papers of the group from the Charles Univ. of Prague approach the study of associative photodetachment of $H^{-} + H$ using a 22-pole trap combined with an electron energy filter \cite{Rou09}, study of the capture and cooling of $OH^{-}$ ions in multipole traps \cite{Trip06, Otto09}, or investigations of $H^{-}$ ions in RF octopole traps with superimposed magnetic field \cite{Rou10}.